-We launched into Term one everything seemed to be going fine.
-He made lots of new friends, which was a big relief to me after he’d been on the shyer side at primary school and didn’t play the more common sports.
+We launched into Term 1 and everything seemed to be going fine.
+He made lots of new friends, which was a big relief to me after he’d been a little shy in primary school and didn’t play the more common sports.

 Then his assessments started to come through, as well as some feedback that he wasn’t as organised as he should be – despite my best efforts to foster responsibility and self-management.

 What had happened to my pride and joy who had been at, or nearly at, the top of the class throughout primary school?

 I nearly spit out my coffee when he said to me “Maybe I’m just not clever enough for high school”.
 It broke my heart that he would think this.

 I knew that being “clever” had nothing to do with it, but perhaps he needed more guidance as he learned to manage the additional responsibilities and the workload that came with Year 7.
 His father and I made sure we were available at homework time and provided encouragement

 and support that helped him get back on track.